nsg-ethz/p4-learning/examples/recirculate/README.md

 ```

 Send some traffic.
 And then check the log file at `log/s1.log`, you will see
-the how the counter increases at each recirculation.
+how the counter increases at each recirculation when matching the `debug` table.